Hard Disk Firmware Hacking (Part 1)

+The guy on spritesmods had dumped the firmware by de-soldering the flash chip and dumping it manually, the only problem is the red circle is were the flash chip should be (thanks obama).
 Above the red circle is a Marvell 88i8846-TFJ2 ARM processor which has internal flash.
 I don’t fancy my chances of de-soldering the entire CPU and trying to access the memory manually, so I decided to go for the JTAG method.

 The header for the JTAG is fairly well known, though it can be upside down (in my case the first pin of the header is denoted by a ‘1’ on the board).
 Pins 6 to 11 are all we need for the JTAG and the metal circle, which is the ground.